 Liquidity risk is the risk that a Bank is unable to meet its obligations associated with its financial liabilities when they fall due and to replace funds when they are withdrawn.
 The consequence may be the failure to meet obligations to repay depositors and fulfil commitments to lend.
-The Bank's liquidity management process, as carried out within the Bank and monitored by the Asset and Liability Committee (ALCO) of the Bank, include:
+The Bank's liquidity management process, as carried out within the Bank and monitored by the Asset and Liability Committee include: